Louis Marx and Company: Toy train sets

 Louis Marx and Company entered a five-year selling contract with Girard Model Works in 1929 and in 1932 contracted Woods/Girard to exclusively produce all his trains and toys.
 The trains were called Joy Line.
 These were small four inch tinplate cars with a small windup or electric engine.
-Marx officially acquired the company in 1935, although his brand appears on floor trains, trolleys, Joy Line and the M10000 sets, years before the acquisition.
+Marx acquired the Woods company in 1934, although his brand appears on floor trains, trolleys, Joy Line and the M10000 sets, years before the acquisition.
 This was the beginning of Marx trains.

 In 1934 Marx produced its first newly designed model train set, the streamlined Union Pacific M-10000.
 The streamlined Marx Commodore Vanderbilt was issued in 1935 with new 6 inch tinplate cars.
 The ever popular Marx Canadian Pacific 3000 appeared in 1936 in Canada, while the articulated Marx Mercury was introduced to America.

 The success of Marx "027" train line forced other manufacturers to follow suit in size and fashion.
 Marx continued to make tinplate train sets until 1972.
 Plastic sets began in 1952 and only plastic sets were made after 1973, until the end of the company in 1975.